 The Bear Valley Trailhead is located just south of the Bear Valley Visitor Center.
 Park your vehicle(s) in the gravel parking lot on the left (east) side of the access road close to the Bear Valley Trailhead, not in the paved parking lot adjacent to the Bear Valley Visitor Center.
 (Bear Valley Map - 2,875 KB PDF) There is a restroom building with flush toilets at the northeast corner of the trailhead parking area, along with garbage and recycling receptacles.
 There is also a water faucet from which one may obtain potable water.
 From Bear Valley, the minimum hiking distance to Alamere Falls is 7.3 miles (11.7 km).

 The Palomarin Trailhead is located approximately thirty-five minutes by car from the Bear Valley Visitor Center.
 It is located at the northwestern end of Mesa Road, approximately 5 miles (8 km) northwest of Bolinas.
 The last 1.2 miles (1.9 km) of Mesa Road is unpaved and is often severely potholed and washboarded.
 There are four vault toilets at this trailhead, along with garbage and recycling receptacles.
 There is no potable water available.
 From the Palomarin Trailhead, the minimum hiking distance to Alamere Falls is 6.5 miles (10.4 km).
-If you park along Mesa Road, the hiking distance will be greater.

 The Five Brooks Trailhead is located approximately ten minutes by car from the Bear Valley Visitor Center.
 There are two vault toilets at this trailhead, along with garbage and recycling receptacles.
 There is no potable water available.
 From Five Brooks, the minimum hiking distance to Alamere Falls is 7.1 miles (11.4 km); the minimum distance by bicycle is 7.8 miles (12.5 km).